Birds in Bagan

 A large family with 25 genera and nearly 220 species.
 They are found on all continents, except Antarctica.

 This genus, containing 9 species, is found on all continents, with the exception of Australia and Antarctica.
 In Greek mythology, the little owl (A. noctua) represented or accompanied Athene, the virgin goddess of wisdom.
 Because of this association, owls were often regarded as a symbol of knowledge and wisdom in the West.

 Athene brama Spotted owlet

-This small owl breeds in Asia, distributed from south-eastern Iran across the Indian Subcontinent to Southeast Asia.
+This small owl breeds in Asia, distributed from south-eastern Iran across the Indian Subcontinent to Indochina.
 It is quite common in open habitats, including farmland, and has also adapted to living in cities.

 Judging from the smudges of dung, this spotted owlet often uses this ruined wall as a perch.
 (Photo copyright © by Kaj Halberg)

 Spotted owlet, resting in an acacia.
 (Photos copyright © by Kaj Halberg)

 Starlings and mynas constitute a family of about 118 species of medium-sized passerines, divided into c.
 30 genera.
 Their natural area of distribution includes Europe, Africa, Asia, northern Australia, and some Pacific islands.

 Many species have been introduced elsewhere, including North America, Hawaii, and New Zealand.
 They often compete with native birds, and many are regarded as invasive species, in North America especially the common starling (Sturnus vulgaris), which is described on the pages Nature: Invasive species, and Birds in the United States and Canada.

 A genus with 10 species, found from Kazakhstan, Turkmenistan, and Iran eastwards to China and Taiwan, southwards to Sri Lanka and Indonesia.